Dandelion greens, jelly, wine, and more!

 Dandelion Jelly.
 Photo by minadezhda/Shutterstock.

+Even the dandelion roots can be used for making a caffeine-free coffee-like drink.
 For a refreshingly different brew in the morning, try Dandelion Root Coffee.

 A couple safety notes: Obviously, only eat dandelions from areas that don’t use chemical weedkillers; we’d also avoid public areas where dogs may have peed on them.
 If you are foraging on public land, it’s harvest sparingly do you don’t disturb the plant population and leave plenty for the pollinators!
 Learn more about safety harvesting dandelions.

 Do you eat your weeds?
 Ever made food or drink with dandelions?
 Share your recipes or comments below!
 We’d love to hear from you.